lanrete/HomeCreditDefaultRisk/README.md

 ### 2018-06-19

 - Check the share [kernel](https://www.kaggle.com/jsaguiar/updated-0-792-lb-lightgbm-with-simple-features) by aguiar, the structure seems very clear and could be use within this my own repository.
 - Build features from `buearu.csv` and use these features into current pipeline
 - `AUC = 0.7651` on local testing set
 - `AUC = 0.753` on Public leaderboard

+### 2018-06-20

+- Adding some basic features generated from the base dataset.
+Including:
+  1. The percentage of ammunity amount in the total income
+  2. The payment ratio, or how soon the payment will end
+  3. The percentage of total income in the credit amount
+- Applied the opt bayes parameters as the hyper-parameters for Light-GBM as starting point
+- Best hyper-parameters:
+   - __Learning_rate__: 0.01
+   - __n_estimators__: 2500
+- `AUC = 0.7748` on local testing set
+- `AUC = 0.8421` on whole training set
+- `AUC = 0.775` on Public leaderboard

+We observerd a somewhat heavy over-fitting issues.
+This could be caused by
+1. Too much estiamtors in the model itself.
+2. Too much features.

+We need to implement the feature selection framework to reduce the over-fitting issues.
+Right now we only have features from `bureau.csv` and `application_{train|test}.csv`, in future we will have much more features and much worse over-fitting if no feature selection is applied.